jcaw/json-rpc-server.el/README.md

 ## Installation

 The package itself is named `json-rpc-server`.
-The intention is to publish this on MELPA - hold out until they've accepted it.
-Once that happens:
+It's easiest to install from MELPA.
+Make sure it's in your list of repositories, then:

 ```text
 M-x package-install RET json-rpc-server RET